timofeysie/drf-two/README.md

 ]
 ```

-Currently if you start the server and go to ‘profiles/’ we will see the error: Object of type Profile is not JSON serializable.
+Currently if you start the server and go to 'http://127.0.0.1:8000/profiles/' there is an error: Object of type Profile is not JSON serializable which is fixed with a serializer.

-When a user posts data to an API, the following has to happen:

-- data is deserialized (converted from a data format like JSON or  XML to Python native data types)
-- validated
-- the model instance is saved in the database
-- a queryset or model instance  is returned from the database
-- it is converted again, or serialized to a JSON

-The error indicates we need a serializer to convert Django model instances to JSON

 ### Create the serializer

 Creating serializers.py, import serializers from  rest framework and our Profile model.

-Specify ‘owner’ as a ReadOnlyField and populate it with the owner's username.
+Specify 'owner' as a ReadOnlyField and populate it with the owner's username.

-In the Meta class, we’ll point to our Profile model and specify the fields we’d like to
-include in the response.
+In the Meta class point to the Profile model and specify the fields we want in the response.

 profiles\serializers.py